Yingjia-Wan/Multimodal-Processing-with-Cognition-Data/README.md

 The implementation code will be fully uploaded upon conference submission.

-# Objective
-The objectives description will be supplemented upon conference submission.

 # Data Source
 - The original ZuCo corpus is available at https://osf.io/uxamg/.
-As the data files were of large size, I recommend downloading efficiently using my code at `./zuco_preprocessing/src/zuco_matfiles_download.py`.
+As the data files were large, I recommend downloading them efficiently using my code at `./zuco_preprocessing/src/zuco_matfiles_download.py`.
 See systematic instructions below.

 - This project also requires a `zuco_data_storage` folder inside the current dir, which is imported from https://github.com/DS3Lab/zuco-nlp/tree/master by Nora Hollenstein.
 I rename the folder name `zuco-nlp` to `zuco_data_storage`.
 Please refer to the [README.md](./zuco_data_storage/README.md) in the `zuco_data_storage` folder for details.